-What, then, is Pav-Bhaji?
-The pav-bhaji chef (bhaiyya) stands at the mouth of the restaurant with a huge cast-iron pan in front of him.
-He is surrounded by bowls of chopped veggies and an alarming number of packets of Amul-brand butter.
-The bhaiyya will start sauteeing the veggies together with boiled potatoes, spices and enormous dollops of butter and mash the whole mixture into a sizzling vegetable dish.
+What, then, is Pav Bhaji?
+It is a spicy vegetable stew that you sop up with pillowy bread.
+The pav bhaji chef (bhaiyya) stands at the mouth of the restaurant with a huge cast-iron pan in front of him.
+He is surrounded by bowls of chopped veggies and an alarming number of packets of Amul brand butter.
+The bhaiyya will start sautéing the veggies together with boiled potatoes, spices and enormous dollops of butter and mash the whole mixture into a sizzling vegetable dish.
 He will then serve this bhaji with rolls of bread called pav that have been likewise drowned in butter.
 The final touch: the dish is topped with raw onion slices and lemon wedges.
 The whole mess is simply heaven on a plate.
 Or a heart attack on a plate, depending on your point of view.
-But please people, let's not be spoilsports!

-Which brings me to the misery that overcomes people who move out of Bombay and would have to fly 24 hours to get to our beloved Sukh-Sagar.
+Which brings me to the misery that overcomes people who move out of Bombay and would have to fly 24 hours to get to our beloved Sukh Sagar.
 What do we do?
-The best solution would be to catch the next flight out of JFK but an alternative solution is to make pav-bhaji at home.
-Every Indian store sells pav-bhaji masala, a dry mix of some 18 or so spices.
-The method is simplicity itself: saute onions and ginger-garlic, add veggies and boiled potates, tomato and pav-bhaji masala; then taste it and wail about how it is not like Sukh-Sagar's.
-It tastes OK but is just not the real McCoy.
+The best solution would be to catch the next flight out of JFK but an alternative solution is to make pav bhaji at home.
+Every Indian store sells pav bhaji masala, a dry mix of some 18 or so spices.
+The method is simplicity itself: saute onions and ginger-garlic, add veggies and boiled potatoes, tomato and pav bhaji masala; then taste it and wail about how it is not like Sukh Sagar's.
+It tastes OK but is just not the real thing.

 I lived my life in sub-standard-pav-bhaji-hood, until last December.
-That's when I was visiting my parents and my Mom's close pal Aunt Madhuri dropped in with some home-made pav-bhaji for me.
-I was like "yeah, thanks" because, you know Auntie M is an amazing cook, but is hardly the Sukh-Sagar Bhaiyya.
-Then my mother started re-heating the pav-bhaji and I started jumping for joy...It smelled exactly like the genuine article.
+That's when I was visiting my parents and my Mom's close pal Aunt Madhuri dropped in with some home-made pav bhaji for me.
+I was like "yeah, thanks" because, you know, Auntie M is an amazing cook, but is hardly the Sukh Sagar Bhaiyya.
+Then my mother started reheating the pav-bhaji and I started jumping for joy...the aroma was exactly like that of the genuine article.
 And it tasted so darn close too!
-I accosted Aunt M of course and wheedled the recipe out of her and was dismayed at how plain and simple (and almost wrong!) it sounded.
-She insisted that onions are not to be sauteed for the bhaji (what!!) because they lend a sweetish non-authentic flavor.
+I accosted Aunt M and wheedled the recipe out of her and was dismayed at how plain and simple (and almost wrong!) it sounded.
+She insisted that onions are not to be sautéed for the bhaji (what!!) because they lend a sweetish non-authentic flavor.
 Her method used a lot of cauliflower which again seemed totally wrong.
-She used "Everest" brand pav-bhaji masala so anyway, I bought a couple of packets and set off for NYC.
+She used Everest brand pav bhaji masala so anyway, I bought a couple of packets and returned to NYC.

 Pav Bhaji